abdoabdo54/gbot-web-app/NGINX_TIMEOUT_FIX.md

 The app is getting "Network error: Server returned HTML instead of JSON.
 Status: 504" because nginx is configured with 30-second timeouts, but bulk operations take longer than that.

 ## Solution
-Increase nginx proxy timeouts to 120 seconds (2 minutes) to handle large user bases (10k+ users).
+Increase nginx proxy timeouts to 300 seconds (5 minutes) to handle very large user bases (10k+ users).

 ## Steps to Fix on Ubuntu Server